 Beyond the aforementioned problems, evaluating natural language explanations constitutes a challenge per se.
 Most approaches \citep{textual_explanations,generating_visual_explanations,esnli,explain_yourself} evaluate generated natural language explanations based on human ratings or by comparing them to ground-truth explanation of humans (using automated metrics like BLEU \citep{bleu}, METEOR \citep{meteor}, or CIDEr \citep{cider} scores).
 As argued by \citet{leakage_adjusted_simulatability,GilpinBYBSK18}, the evaluation of natural language explanations is delicate and automated metric and human evaluations are not satisfying as they cannot guarantee that the explanation is faithful to the model's decision-making process.
 These metrics rather evaluate the plausibility of the explanation regarding human evaluations \citep{aligning_faithful_interpretations}.

 Overall, this evaluation protocol encourages explanations that match human expectation and it is prone to produce \emph{persuasive explanations} \citep{promise_and_peril_human_eval,GilpinBYBSK18}, \ie explanations that satisfy the human users regardless of their faithfulness to the model processing.
 Similarly to what is observed in \citep{sanity_check_saliency} with saliency maps, the human observer is at risk of confirmation bias when looking at outputs of natural language explainers.
 Potential solutions to tackle the problem of persuasive explanations can be inspired by recent works in NLP.
-Indeed, in this field, several works have recently advocated for evaluating the \emph{faithfulness} of explanations rather than their \emph{plausibility} \citep{towards_faithfully_interpretable_nlp}.
+Indeed, in this field, several works have recently advocated for evaluating the \emph{faithfulness} of explanations rather than their \emph{plausibility} \citep{towards_faithfully_interpretable_nlp,evaluating_saliency_methods_nl}.
 For example, \citet{leakage_adjusted_simulatability} propose the leakage-adjusted simulatability (LAS) metric, which is based on the idea that the explanation should be helpful to predict the model's output without leaking direct information about the output.